tonytw1/squirrel-detector/README.md

 This is quite remarkable; we've been given a set of files which knows how to detect animals.

-This saved model can be loaded in TensorFlow Serving or imported directly into a python script.
+This saved model can be loaded into TensorFlow Serving or imported directly into a python script.